 Archbold Road upgrade and extension

-The NSW Government is planning for the future upgrade and extension of a five kilometre section of Archbold Road from the Great Western Highway at Minchinbury to Old Wallgrove Road at Eastern Creek.
+The NSW Government is planning for the future and proposing to upgrade and extend a five kilometre section of Archbold Road from the Great Western Highway, Minchinbury to Old Wallgrove Road, Eastern Creek.
 Once complete, Archbold Road would be a key north-south route providing access to the Western Sydney Employment Area.

 Roads and Maritime has started investigations and planning for this five kilometre upgrade and extension, which is being funded by the NSW Government.

 For further information please read the March 2016 Community update.

 - Upgrade the existing road south of the Great Western Highway from two lanes to four lanes including bridge duplication over the M4 Motorway and east facing ramps

 - Extend Archbold Road south through a greenfield site with a four lane dual carriageway to meet Lenore Drive